WELCOME TO CBTS

 Early in Pastor Olsen's 34 years as senior pastor, Calvary started a preschool with 30 students and 2 teachers.
 The school later became a Montessori School and its enrollment increased to nearly 70 students shortly before covid restrictions went into effect.
 At about the same time, Calvary began offering weddings to couples in Hawaii, the continent USA and countries around the world, another program that continues to this day (with a pause during the covid global pandemic.)
 In 2004, Tim Mason began a 14-year term as senior pastor.
 After a two-and-a-half-year interim process and a global pandemic, Calvary by the Sea called a new a pastor.

-In 2021, Calvary by the Sea’s current pastor, Moses Barrios, arrived with bold intentions to extend Christ’s love and grace in Honolulu, Hawaiʻi through the called people of God at Calvary by the Sea Lutheran Church.
+In early 2021, Calvary by the Sea’s current pastor, Moses Barrios, arrived with bold intentions to extend Christ’s love and grace in Honolulu, Hawaiʻi through the called people of God at Calvary by the Sea Lutheran Church.
 Since Pastor Mosesʻ arrival to the congregation, CBTS has boldly embodied its mission and values; uplifting the inclusion of the LGBTQI community, becoming known for its bold inclusivity, intersectionality and advocacy.
-Nearly 20% of todayʻs congregation identifies as queer.
+Nearly 20% of todayʻs congregation identifies as queer and trans.
 Thanks be to God!

 CBTS is living with intentionality by nourishing the island through Angel Network Charities Food Bank, becoming the islandʻs largest food bank during the pandemic and post-pandemic years.
 And seeking to be involved in advocacy and social change through Faith Action Hawaiʻi and other advocacy organizations.
 Thanks be to God!